CatboyMasha/js-one-time-pad/README.md

 # OTP-Encryption

-OTP (One Time Password) encryptor and decryptor.
+Essentially uncrackable OTP (One Time Password) encryptor and decryptor.

-Essentially uncrackable.
+I saw a youtube video about how spies sent secret messages and i decided it would be a fun idea to code it in node.js :3

 ## Dependencies